CSH-Integration/learning-library/workshops/oic-ftpadapter-filetransfer/LabGuide300.md

 - Save the progress of your orchestration by clicking on the **Save** icon in the upper right of the design window.

 ## Configure an Assign action
-We will assign two variables to the integration using the assignment editor.
+An assign action is configured to assign variables for the file name and file size.
+This enables you to track issues based on filename and size.

 - In the **Action** panel, drag and drop the **Assign** action after the **LogReadFileName** logger in to the circle with the plus sign.
 You will see the plus sign twirling when ready to drop.